-If you claim that the statute of limitations prevents a collector from suing you for a debt, the collector might argue that you have waived, extended, or revived the statute of limitations in your earlier dealings.
+If you answer a collections suit by saying that the statute of limitations prevents the collector from getting a judgment, the collector might argue that you have waived, extended, or revived the statute of limitations in your earlier dealings.

 Extending the statute is often called "tolling."
 Tolling or extending the statute temporarily stops the clock for a particular reason, such as the collector agreeing to extend your time to pay.

 Reviving a statute of limitations means that the entire time period begins again.
-Depending on your state, this can happen if you make a partial payment on a debt or otherwise acknowledge that you owe a debt that you haven't been paying.
+Depending on your state, this revival can happen if you make a partial payment on a debt or otherwise acknowledge that you owe a debt that you haven't been paying.
 In some states, a partial payment will only toll the statute rather than revive it.

 1 | 2